 Any personnel who are mandatory reporters must comply with their duties.

 STATEMENT OF COMMITMENT TO CHILD SAFETY

-- Has systems to protect children from abuse, and will take all allegations and concerns very seriously and respond to them consistently in line with the organisation’s policies and procedures
+RDHS has systems to protect children from abuse, will take all allegations very seriously and will respond consistently in line with the organisation’s policies and procedures.

 RDHS demonstrates its commitment to child safety by;